OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/app-service-mobile/app-service-mobile-dotnet-how-to-use-client-library.md

         await this.client.SyncContext.PushAsync();

         await this.todoTable.PullAsync(
-            //The first parameter is a query name that is used internally by the client SDK to implement incremental sync.
+            //hello first parameter is a query name that is used internally by hello client SDK tooimplement incremental sync.
             //Use a different query name for each unique query in your program "allTodoItems",
             this.todoTable.CreateQuery());